NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Schematic.md

 ![](images/library2.png)

 Use the `Browse` tool to locate your `Lab01.lbr` file.
-Once you have loaded it into Fusion 360, find it in the list of available libraries and press the `Use` button to enable it.
+Once you have loaded it into Fusion 360, it'll be in the list, but it might be hard to find.
+Type "lab" into the search box.
+It should show up.
+Press the `Use` button to enable it.
+Clese the Library Mananger.

 ![](images/library3.png)